mfortea/RDIF-BANK-SIM/README.md

-# 🏦 RDIF Bank Simulator
+# 💳 RFID SECURITY PROJECT
-RDIF bank payment simulator for the course Computer System Security of the HMU (Hellenic Mediterranean University).
+Project about use of RFID cards (securized) for the course Computer System Security of the HMU (Hellenic Mediterranean University).

 Requirements:
 - Pyhton 3.6 or later